chennachaos/cmake-novice/_episodes/01-introduction.md

 multiple platforms.

 CMake has also *modules*.
 A common use for modules is for external package
-management: the `find_package` uses, under the hood, modules for each packa
+management: the `find_package` uses, under the hood, modules for each package.

 ### CMake Flavours
 CMake has been used widely since 2000, the year of its creation.
 During these